SohailGidwani/SohailGidwani/README.md

 Get in Touch

 Email: sohailgidwani15@gmail.com
-Let's connect on LinkedIn: https://ae.linkedin.com/in/suhail-gidwani-b88a6275 (or add your profile URL) Beyond the Code
+Let's connect on LinkedIn: https://www.linkedin.com/in/sohail-gidwani/ Beyond the Code

 When I'm not coding, you'll find me unwinding with a good movie or hitting the pool for a refreshing swim.
 These activities help me recharge and bring fresh perspectives to my technical endeavors.